-In 1662, at the age of 12, Nell began an affair with someone named Duncan – possibly an officer in the guards named Robert Duncan – and he moved her out of her mother’s house and into private rooms.
+In 1662 someone named Duncan – possibly an officer in the guards named Robert Duncan – took notice of Nell and began a relationship with her.
+(Which is a bit disturbing, given that she was still only twelve years old at the time.)
+He moved her out of her mother’s house and into private rooms.
 He might also have been the one who got her a job in the new theatre on Drury Lane, though it’s more likely it was her mother’s friendship with the woman who was given the concessions license there, Molly Meggs.
 All theatres had been closed and banned as immoral during the reign of Parliament, but Charles had ordered them reopened.
 Nell’s job was to sell oranges (a popular snack) to the crowd during performances, a job that generally required the wit and forwardness to banter with potential customers to entice sales.
 It also required the girls to act as messengers from wealthy men who wished to meet with the actresses backstage, and it was probably while carrying one of those messages that Nell caught the eye of Thomas Killigrew.

 Killigrew had been a playwright before the war, and was one of those who had fled the country with the future Charles II in 1647.
 He had stood by the prince and king during his time on the continent, and according to some stories had acted as the court in exile’s chief spymaster as well as his court jester.
 One of his rewards for that service was one of the first licenses to establish a theatre company once they were made legal again.
 It was in part due to his influence that the new law included one key change.
 It made it legal for the first time in England for women to act on stage.
 As a result Killigrew was for on the lookout for female acting talent, and in this chirpy and witty young orange-girl he decided that he had found it.
 He sent Nell to a school for acting that he had established and in March of 1665, about a month after her 15th birthday, she made her debut on stage.